 We do not sell, trade, or rent your personal information to others.

-We may need to provide your information to contractors who supply services to us, eg to handle mailings on our behalf, external data storage providers or to other companies in the event of a corporate sale, merger, reorganisation, dissolution or similar event.
-However, we will do our best to ensure that they protect your information in the same way that we do.
+We may need to provide your information to contractors who supply services to us, e.g. to handle mailings on our behalf, external data storage providers or to other companies in the event of a corporate sale, merger, reorganisation, dissolution or similar event.
+However, we will do our best to ensure that they protect your information as required under the Privacy Act.

 How can you check, update or change the information we are holding?

 Upon receipt of your written request and enough information to allow us to identify the information, we will disclose to you the personal information we hold about you.
 We will also correct, amend or delete any personal information that we agree is inaccurate, irrelevant, out of date or incomplete.

 If you wish to access or correct your personal information, please write to our National Operations Manager at the address noted above.

 We do not charge for receiving a request for access to personal information or for complying with a correction request.
 We do not charge for providing access to personal information.

 In some limited cases, we may need to refuse access to your information, or refuse a request for correction.
 We will advise you as soon as possible after your request if this is the case and the reasons for our refusal.
 If you do not agree with our refusal you may request the decision to be reviewed via our internal complaints handling policy.

 Your complaint will be considered by us through our internal complaints resolution process and we will try to respond with a decision within 45 days of you making the complaint.